Alexandros Paschalakis: PAOK

 On 7 August 2017, he signed a year contract with PAOK for an undisclosed fee.
 On 2 December 2017, he made his debut in a 3–0 away win against Xanthi.
 A day later he renewed his contract with the club till the summer of 2020.
 The 28-year-old goalkeeper increased his earnings and the release clause would be set in the region of €5 million.

 It was initially planned that he would be back-up to Argentinian Rodrigo Rey, but since head coach Răzvan Lucescu gave him a chance, Paschalakis made himself PAOK's starter.
 As of 4 February 2018, Paschalakis holds PAOK's record for most consecutive minutes without conceding, with 971 excluding stoppage time (1008 in total), before conceding in a 1–3 away win over PAS Giannina, to surpass current runner-up Kostas Chalkias with 859 min.
-Unsurprisingly, PAOK boast the Superleague's tightest defence with seven goals conceded in nineteen matches, a statistic which is largely down to Paschalakis' superb performances between the sticks.
+Unsurprisingly, PAOK boast the Super League's tightest defence with seven goals conceded in nineteen matches, a statistic which is largely down to Paschalakis' superb performances between the sticks.

 Paschalakis saving Quincy Promes's penalty against Spartak Moscow in 2018.

 On 8 August 2018, Paschalakis saved second-half Quincy Promes's penalty in a 3–2 home win in the UEFA Champions League Third qualifying round, 1st leg against Spartak Moscow, helping his team to maintain the win.

 At the first half of the 2018–19 season Paschalakis played every minute of domestic championship action, conceding a mere six goals in 15 matches while tallying an impressive nine clean sheets.
 On 17 January 2019, Paschalakis was awarded a new contract with PAOK through to 2022.

-On 25 April 2019, he made a number of saves in a semifinal second leg Greek Cup game against Asteras Tripolis, helping PAOK's title defence of the Greek Cup, as the newly crowned Super League champions secured a 0–0 draw in Tripoli to progress 2–0 on aggregate.
-PAOK, for the third consecutive season, would meet AEK Athens in the Greek Cup final.
+On 25 April 2019, he made a number of saves in a semi-final second leg Greek Cup game against Asteras Tripolis, helping PAOK's title defence of the Greek Cup, as the newly crowned Super League champions secured a 0–0 draw in Tripoli to progress 2–0 on aggregate.
+PAOK, for the third consecutive season, faced AEK Athens in the Greek Cup final.